cgruver/cgruver/pages/home-lab/prepare-okd-install.md

 1. First, we need a couple of pull secrets:

    1. Create the pull secret for Nexus.
-Use the username and password that we created with admin authority on the `origin` repository that we created.
+Use the username and password that we created with admin authority on the `okd` repository that we created.

       ```bash
       NEXUS_PWD=$(echo -n "openshift-mirror:your_password" | base64)